bad-alloc-heavy-industries/dragonBoot/docs/gateware/platforms/helpers/ice40.md

 iCE40 slots system
 ------------------

-Because of the iCE40 warmboot block, dragonBoot also defines a set of types and construct structures for building the slots configuration for a given target platform
+Because of the iCE40 warmboot block, dragonBoot also defines a set of types and construct structures for building the slots configuration for a given target platform.

 ```{eval-rst}
 .. autoclass:: dragonBoot.ice40.Slots